-I found myself agreeing with much of what Jane says.
+I found myself agreeing with much of what Jane says in America, Welcome To The Poorhouse.
 She writes with acerbic reality that just stuns the reader.
 It doesn’t matter whether there’s a Democrat or a Republican in the White House, money will eventually control their decision making.
 Since it’s inevitable we will have self-serving, corrupt politicians, we need to do our best to educate ourselves on the economic realities of various policies.

 Chapter 1: Why You Can’t Retire From A 401(k) Plan: You Won’t Have 10X Your Salary In Your Account At Age 65